mriot/feed-to-webhook/README.md

   [Crontab Guru](https://crontab.guru/) can help with the syntax
 ## Config

-Add the feeds you want to subscribe to along with a webhook url to `config.json`.
+Add the feeds you want to subscribe to along with one or more webhook urls to `config.json`.

 #### Feeds